RoboTech-URJC/Icarus-Project/CONTRIBUTING.md

 - compile your changes `catkin_make`, preferably using `catkin_make -j 1`
 - pass style test `catkin_make roslint`

-> KEEP IN MIND: your code must to pass CI, so only the code that passed will be accepted.
+> KEEP IN MIND: your code must pass CI, so only the code that passed will be accepted.

 ### create a pull request